Interview by Sebastian Kamau

 Your first degree was in industrial design.
 Is your practice in footwear design oriented towards creating consumer products or conceptual ideas?

 The Mars Boots project for the MoMA was a conceptual project.
 The brief was to prototype a modern evolution of Tecnica’s 1972 Moon Boot.
 This ‘item’ was inspired by the modern times surrounding Neil Armstrong’s first steps on the moon.
-Polymers were the materials of the 1960’s, the place was the moon and the people were men.
-Forward to today, the biggest material innovations are biological, the place we aspire to travel is Mars and the western world is witnessing a rise of female leaders.
+Polymers were the materials of the 1960s, the place was the moon, and the people were men.
+Forward to today, the biggest material innovations are biological, the place we aspire to travel is Mars, and the western world is witnessing a rise of female leaders.
 The project was in a museum setting with vast footfall.
 The project was not funded by NASA or the ESA to design an actual Mars boot.
-We hope the project sparked debate with those who came saw the Mars Boot to consider moving towards biologically inspired design and biologically made materials.
+We hope the project sparked debate with those who came to see the Mars Boot to consider moving towards biologically inspired design and biologically made materials.

 The biggest drivers of the form are the concept, the context of production and factors of suspected use.
 The form and the materials are both determined by the concept.
-Once the concept is in place decisions of how elements, parts and details form can be made.
-For example the decision to use mycelium as a material was based on research and analysis…the Moon Boot celebrated polymer materials and biological materials capture the spirit and opportunities of the 21st century.
-The form of the shoe had a slight heel to accommodate the natural position of the foot in reduced gravity.
+Once the concept is in place, decisions can be made about how elements, parts and details form.
+For example, the decision to use mycelium as a material was based on research and analysis…the Moon Boot celebrated polymer materials and biological materials capture the spirit and opportunities of the 21st century.
+The form of shoe had a slight heel to accommodate the natural position of the foot in reduced gravity.

-The sole is the widest point of the foot creating slight bumpers.
-The sole was made with a expanding and contracting pattern called auxetics, conforming to pressure changes of the foot.
-The wrap around construction of the mycelium around the back of the leg on the boot references the construction of the original Moon Boot and the Auxetic band over the shin acts as an elastic modernizing the Moon Boots original laces.
+The sole is the widest point of the foot, creating slight bumpers.
+The sole was made with an expanding and contracting pattern called auxetics, conforming to pressure changes of the foot.
+The wrap-around construction of the mycelium around the back of the leg on the boot references the construction of the original Moon Boot, and the Auxetic band over the shin acts as an elastic modernizing the Moon Boots original laces.
 The sole is 3D printed, a production process possible in space.
 The mycelium material could be grown in space from waste materials on the long journey to Mars (filter human sweat and cotton waste).
-The construction is a moccasins variant to seal the foot.
-The assembly proposes lie tech methods to enjoy making footwear in the context of the 7 month journey to Mars.
+The construction is a moccasin variant to seal the foot.
+The assembly proposes to lie tech methods to enjoy making footwear in the context of the 7-month journey to Mars.
 What we aim to do is express the utility of form poetically.

 In your practice, do you tend to work in settings with other footwear designers or as a part of a multidisciplinary team?

-On the Mars Boot project, I worked with designer Maurizio Montalti who specialism is mycelium materials including his mycelium production company MOGU, Manolis Papastavrou a designer working with parametrics and the body, artist Rhian Solomon who uses human skin as a meeting point for user and specialist to research and provoke discussion and the design specialist at Digits2Widgets who are so much more than a 3D print bureau.
+On the Mars Boot project, I worked with designer Maurizio Montalti whose specialism is mycelium materials, including his mycelium production company MOGU.
+Manolis Papastavrou, a designer working with parametric and the body; artist Rhian Solomon who uses human skin as a meeting point for user and specialist to research and provoke discussion and the design specialist at Digits2Widgets who are so much more than a 3D print bureau.

-In my initial research I spoke to so many designers and technical specialist in footwear, materials and the space industry which contributed in small ways to the concept with their comments, questions and inspirational work.
-I kind of see my work, as a designer, more as a facilitator to amalgamate thinking into a consider thing we can use for debate in the industry.
+In my initial research, I spoke to so many designers and technical specialists in footwear, materials and the space industry who contributed in small ways to the concept with their comments, questions and inspirational work.
+I kind of see my work, as a designer, more as a facilitator to amalgamate thinking into a considered thing we can use for debate in the industry.
 I suppose this is the reason I am not too precious with how a conceptual thing evolves into a consumer product.

 Do you have advice for aspiring designers or those interested in getting involved in the field of footwear design?

 I probably think of myself more as a 3D designer than a footwear designer.
-Having said that I do like to know everything I can about the subject I am design for!
+Having said that, I do like to know everything I can about the subject I am designing for!
 Here goes my advice….
 Connect with people who understand more than you do about your craft.
-When you design footwear you are designing in a manufacturing system.
-Understanding the system is a great starting point to any designs.
+When you design footwear, you are designing in a manufacturing system.
+Understanding the system is a great starting point to any design.
 Now more than ever, the black art of footwear design is being revealed in books and courses.
 Research and keep making…we understand through making.